VA7ODR/HomeAI/README.md

 ### 3) PostgreSQL + extensions

-See the project canvas **“Postgres Memory Schema & Ubuntu 24.04 Setup”** for full DDL and OS install notes.
+See `docs/postgresql_setup.md` for a detailed walkthrough of preparing PostgreSQL on Ubuntu, including a reusable bootstrap script.
 Minimal outline:

 ```bash
 sudo apt update